EgosOwn/gosmartkeyboard/ReadMe.md

 The goal of this particular daemon is not to perfectly emulate a HID, so it may trip up on Windows UAC or game anticheat systems.

+A client is included that simply connects and authenticates.
+It is meant to be used with unix philosophy modules, for example a password manager wrapper.
+A UI could then wrap the client and said modules.

 ## Why a smart keyboard?